swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-42-detect-drift-locally-with-evidently-ai.md

 ## Introduction

 The purpose of this chapter is to detect drift by comparing production predictions against a reference dataset built from the training data.
-In the last chapter you collected prediction logs to `logs/predictions.jsonl`; that gives you the _current_ distribution of image features, embeddings, and predicted labels.
+BentoML's native monitoring now gives you the _current_ distribution of image features, embeddings, and predicted labels.
 To know whether that distribution has drifted, you need a _reference_ distribution that represents the data the model was trained on.
+The prepared training set is the natural choice because it is the exact data the model saw during training.

 You will use [Evidently AI](../tools.md) to generate an interactive HTML drift report and a machine-readable JSON report.

-The prepared training set (`data/prepared/train`) is the right choice for the reference because:

-* It is the exact data used to fit the model.
-* It already has the same preprocessing (resize, normalization) as production inputs.
-* It contains ground-truth labels, which are useful if you later extend the report with a `ClassificationPreset`.

 In this chapter, you will learn how to:

 1. Install Evidently AI
 2. Build a reference dataset from the training data, including embeddings
-3. Create a monitoring script that generates an Evidently drift report
+3. Create a monitoring script that generates an Evidently drift report and dashboard
-4. Add embedding drift detection to the report
-5. Wire the reference build into the DVC pipeline
+4. Wire the reference build into the DVC pipeline
-6. Run the pipeline, generate logs, and open the dashboard
+5. Run the pipeline, generate logs, and open the dashboard
-7. Commit the changes to Git
+6. Commit the changes to Git

 The following diagram illustrates the control flow at the end of this chapter: